Research and Facilities

 Research Facilities

-Our undergraduates have access to instrumentation and computational facilities that one would typically find in a PhD granting institution.
+Our undergraduates have access to instrumentation and computational facilities that one would typically find in a PhD granting institution, as well as space for independent work (see Departmental space policy for details).

 Research Areas